 Negative List: The datasets, which are confidential in nature and would compromise to the county's security if made public, are put into this list.
+The datasets which contain personal information are also included in this list.

 Open List: This list comprises of datasets which don't fall under negative list.
 These datasets shall be prioritized into high value datasets and non-high values datasets.